Shiloh Temple: History

 When Sandford returned to Shiloh in 1918 he was welcomed with a large meal, even though many residents had been coping with serious illness and hunger for months.
 One of Sandford's daughters ran away from the cult while he was imprisoned, and another escaped three days after his return.

 After a lawsuit for child custody prompted by the death of Shiloh resident Elma Hastings, the Children's Protective Society of Maine urged all minors to be removed from the community in 1920.
 Shortly after, Sandford encouraged his followers to work in mills and farms.
 This had the unplanned effect of emptying Shiloh and leaving Sandford with only a handful of followers.
 He announced his retirement and moved to Hobart, New York, where he died in obscurity in 1948.

 The Shiloh complex became a small farming community of 10-20 people for the next fifty years.
 All of the buildings except for the Shiloh Chapel were torn down.
 Its congregation survived and continued to follow Sandford's teachings.
 In 1975 it was added to the National Register of Historic Places, and in 1998 the chapel officially left Sandborn's congregation, then known as 'The Kingdom Ministries,' reincorporating as an independent evangelical church serving the community of Durham.

 Author Stephen King spent part of his childhood in Durham, and the Marsten House in his novel Salem's Lot is believed to be partially inspired by the Shiloh Chapel.
 King included a fictionalized version of the Shiloh church located near Castle Rock, Maine, in his stories The Body and Revival.
-In the latter book he incorporated his own memories of Shiloh during his time in the Durham, writing:
+In the latter book he incorporated his own memories of Shiloh during his time in Durham, writing:

 Shiloh had changed a lot since Sandford's death (and is today little different from other Protestant groups), but in 1965, a flock of old rumors - fueled by the odd dress of its members and their stated belief that the end of the world was coming soon, like maybe next week - persisted.

 Description

-The Shiloh Temple stands on a property overlooking the southern bank of the Androscoggin River, a few miles south of Lisbon Falls, off the north side of Shiloh Road.
+The Shiloh building stands on a property overlooking the southern bank of the Androscoggin River, a few miles south of Lisbon Falls, off the north side of Shiloh Road.
 The surviving portion of the temple is a four-story structure, its ground floor a raised basement of brick, and the rest a frame structure with a mansarded roof.
 A seven-stage tower projects from the street-facing front, square in shape except for the crowning open circular belfry and cupola.